Mixed Models

 It allows to code the categorical variables according to different coding schemas.
 The coding schema applies to all parameters estimates.
 The default coding schema is simple, which is centered to zero and compares each means with the reference category mean.
 The reference category is the first appearing in the variable levels.

-Note that all contrasts but dummy guarantee to be centered to zero (intercept being the grand mean), so when involved in interactions the other variables coefficients can be interpret as (main) average effects.
+Note that all contrasts but dummy (and custom) guarantee to be centered to zero (intercept being the grand mean), so when involved in interactions the other variables coefficients can be interpret as (main) average effects.
 If contrast dummy is set, the intercept and the effects of other variables in interactions are estimated for the first group of the categorical IV.

 Contrasts definitions are provided in the estimates table.
 More detailed definitions of the comparisons operated by the contrasts can be obtained by selecting Show contrast definition table.